HazouPH/android_device_motorola_smi/README.md

 - Enable A-GPS
 - Fix WVM codecs
 - Fix network search and switch (2g/3g)
-- Enable all kinds of optimizations
--- Codecs (VPX)
--- SKIA
--- Renderscript
--- ART (Intel extensions and HT)
 - Possibly many more

 Also debug features are on.
 Device is a little slow with all those warnings, errors etc.